 On Sunday, September 23, 2018, the sporting world caught a sight of something it thought it would never see again: Tiger Woods back in the winner’s circle.
-Although his win at the 2018 PGA Tour Championship truly completed his remarkable comeback… it still felt like there was unfinished business for a man with 80 career Tour wins.
-That all changed on Sunday, April 14, 2019, as the world witnessed perhaps the greatest comeback in the history of professional sports.
-With a minus-13 performance that helped Woods win his fifth green jacket, his win at The Masters truly culminated in a comeback of historic proportions.
-True to form on that Sunday, and in a fashion that only he could do, Tiger Woods put golf back at the forefront of pop culture.
+Although his win at the 2018 PGA Tour Championship truly made the Tiger Woods comeback complete, it still felt like there was unfinished business for a man with 80 career Tour wins.
+That all changed on Sunday, April 14, 2019 at the Masters as Tiger Woods put golf back at the forefront of pop culture.
 Through the back fusions and public falls from grace, the close calls and the almosts, let’s take a look back at the remarkable timeline of Tiger Woods’ comeback.

 November 27, 2009